Health Hug—Care Coordinator Experience

 Prototyping for Clarity and Connection

-Using Figma, we created and tested multiple layouts for the Care Plan view—exploring how information could surface naturally during real-time calls with families.
+Created and tested multiple layouts for the Care Plan view—exploring how information could surface naturally during real-time calls with families.
 Each iteration focused on reducing cognitive load and supporting conversation flow.

 Each round of testing brought us closer to an experience that felt less like software and more like support.